Jake-Eickmeier/pizza-project/README.md

 Also understand that in some circumstances, I may opt to use a piece of technology that is slightly less viable than another purely for the purpose of demonstrating more coverage of a wider range of technologies.
 I will try to leave some remarks in these cases, but don't be too alarmed if you see a relational database squeezed in where non-relational would be better and so-on :smiley: .

 ## Architecture
 Here is the most recent snapshot of what the entire architecture will look like, made in Miro.
-Most major interactions will be dictated, but some will be omitted to maintain clarity and readability.Note that revisions may be made as I make further development progress.
+Most major interactions will be dictated, but some will be omitted to maintain clarity and readability.
+Individual microservices will eventually have their own localized version with more detailed notes on specific functions.
+Note that revisions may be made as I make further development progress.
 ![Pizza Architecture](resources/PizzaArchitecture.PNG)